raisanen/hue_and_cry/PROMPTS.md

 Create the home screen in lib/screens/home_screen.dart with Police Gazette styling:

 1. Masthead header:
-   - "HUE & CRY" in large Playfair Display, possibly with decorative elements
+   - "HUE & CRY" in large Playfair Display, preferably with decorative elements
    - Subtitle: "Being a Chronicle of Mystery & Crime" in italic
    - Decorative horizontal rules above and below
    - Consider a simple woodcut-style logo/icon